-The Dutchman has rushed to the defense of the youngster after the England manager revealed he had warned him to improve his physical condition at the World Cup.
+The Dutchman has rushed to the defence of the youngster after the England manager revealed he had warned him to improve his physical condition at the World Cup

 Manchester United boss Louis van Gaal has hit back at comments made by Roy Hodgson regarding the fitness of full-back Luke Shaw.